-Ignoring what her superiors considered a pretty clear directive, Sheila Cosgrove, a marketing staffer at Denver’s Pomeroy Group, re-invented the wheel last Thursday.
+Ignoring what her superiors considered a pretty clear directive, Sheila Cosgrove, a conformities specialist at Denver’s Pomeroy Trust, re-invented the wheel last Thursday.

-“We were asking that she conduct a simple ramifications update,” says Cosgrove’s boss, VP/Strategies Tamara Lansing.
-“We reminded her five times that it was a a pro-forma update and that there was no need to re-invent the wheel.”
+“We were asking that she conduct a standard Melson pre-analysis,” says Cosgrove’s boss, VP/Strategies Tamara Lansing.
+“We reminded her five times that it was pro-forma, needed to happen quickly, and that there was no need to re-invent the wheel.”

 Cosgrove ignored the directive, says Lansing, and re-invented it anyhow.

-“Now the company must determine what to do with the wheel,” Lansing says.
-“We did not plan on having to deal with a reinvented wheel, since it is not in alignment with the mission or the vision of the Pomeroy Group.”
+“Now the company must determine what to do with it,” Lansing says.
+“We did not plan on having to deal with a reinvented wheel, since doing so is not in alignment with either the mission or the vision of Pomeroy Trust.”

 Says Cosgrove, who has temporarily been relieved of duty pending an investigation: “It’s true I was told there was no need, but I wasn’t expressly told not to do it.”
 Further, Cosgrove claims, the company is continually encouraging employees to take risks, step out of their comfort zones, and explode the perimeters (the latter a cliché that has not yet spread beyond Denver).